vmware/vmware-aria-operations-integration-sdk/docs/troubleshooting_and_faq/other.md

 - Check that the Cloud Proxy supports containerized adapters.
 Containerized adapter support is supported in VMware Aria Operations version 8.10.0 and later.

-### Migrating connection-related elements from config.json to connections.json?
+### How do I migrate connection-related elements from config.json to connections.json?

 As of version 1.0.0,
 we've removed all connection-related elements from the [project config file](../references/project_config.md)